Nolan Jones Player Props: Rockies vs. Astros

-The Colorado Rockies and Nolan Jones (.455 slugging percentage over his past 10 games, including one homer), take on starting pitcher Brandon Bielak and the Houston Astros at Minute Maid Park, Tuesday at 4:10 PM ET.
+The Colorado Rockies and Nolan Jones (.438 slugging percentage over his past 10 games, including one homer), take on starting pitcher J.P.
+France and the Houston Astros at Minute Maid Park, Wednesday at 2:10 PM ET.

-He had two hits (going 2-for-4) in his most recent game against the Tigers.
+He had a hitless performance in his most recent game (0-for-2) against the Astros.

 Nolan Jones Game Info & Props vs. the Astros